run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/additional-features/mobile-and-field-service/apps/citsmart-app-android.md

 ----------------------

-It´s necessary to have a Deploy version 7.2.2.0 (or later) of CITSmart SM mobile and also configure the server server to use the mobile application CITSmart SM mobile (see Related).
+It´s necessary to have a Deploy version 7.2.2.0 (or later) of CITSmart Experience mobile and also configure the server server to use the mobile application CITSmart Experience mobile (see Related).

 Installing and configuring the app on the mobile (smartphone)
 -------------------------------------------------------------

-To install CITSmart SM, the app must be searched in the Google online store.
+To install CITSmart Experience, the app must be searched in the Google online store.

 1. Search and select the application;

 2. Press the "Install" button to download the application;

-3. After installation, the CITSmart SM mobile icon will appear in screen mobile;
+3. After installation, the CITSmart Experience mobile icon will appear in screen mobile;

 4. To create a connection, press the key-shaped “My connections” icon, located